Nj-kol/Java_Design_Patterns/java-behavioural-design-patterns/src/main/java/com/njkol/designpatterrns/behavioural/template/README.md

   * **Hook methods**     : Methods containing a default implementation that may be overidden in some classes.Hook methods are intended to be overridden, concrete methods are not
   * **Template methods** : A method that calls any of the methods listed above in order to describe the algorithm without needing to implement the details

-## Components
+The components of this design pattern are :

-* The components of this design pattern are :
+1. **AbstractTemplate** - Contains the templateMethod(), and the abstract methods ( & optional Hook methods )
-   i. **AbstractTemplate** - Contains the templateMethod(), and the abstract methods ( & optional Hook methods ) ii. **ConcretTemplate**  - The actual implementations of template containing the Concrete methods
+2. **ConcretTemplate**  - The actual implementations of template containing the Concrete methods

 ## When Would I Use This Pattern?